SUSYUSTC/MathTranslate/README.md

 </p>

 ## Releases
+### May 14, 2023
+We add the ability to directly translate the whole arxiv project with just one click.
 ### Mar 24, 2023
 We add the ability to directly translate arxiv papers.
 ### Mar 21, 2023